 For a real adventure, a company called Niyodo Adventure can guide you into the gorge for a 3-hour tour involving rappelling, wading in the river, and jumping into deep pools of water from boulders as you make your way downstream.

 It would be rude to leave Japan without learning more about the country’s famous sake, and where better to broaden your knowledge than at the Keigetsu Sake Brewery?

 Keigetsu Sake Brewery has been producing award-winning sake for years, using a unique yeast that can only be produced locally.
 They’ve also created some unique and popular sparkling sakes, which can be tasted in the showroom free of charge.

-Stop for lunch at Cha Café Asunaro, a cosy roadside restaurant where all meals are made using locally produced Sawatari green tea.
-Sit outdoors for beautiful views of the Niyodo River below, while digging into a simple but delicious meal of green tea udon noodles and green tea waffles.
+Stop for lunch at Cha Café Asunaro, a cozy roadside restaurant where all meals are made using locally produced Sawatari green tea.
+Sit outdoors for beautiful views of the Niyodo River below, while digging into a simple but delicious meal of green tea udon noodles, and green tea waffles.

 YusuharaTown should be your next stop, a small, rugged logging town in rural Kochi Prefecture that’s home to some incredibly beautiful buildings designed by world-famous architect Kengo Kuma.

 The Yusuhara “Kumo no Ue” Library (Library Above The Clouds) is one of the best spots, along with the Kumo no Ue Gallery and Bridge, a breathtaking structure of cedar that seems to balance in the air on a single beam.
 The traditionally styled tea house at the Yusuhara Town Office stands as a welcoming symbol of the local history and culture.